-EIC Analysis is nothing but Economic Industry Company analysis is In security selection process, a traditional approach EIC analysis is the abbreviation of economic, industry and company.
+EIC Analysis is nothing but Economic Industry Company analysis is an Insecurity selection process, a traditional approach EIC analysis is the abbreviation of economic, industry, and company.
 The person conducting EIC analysis examines the conditions in the entire economy and then ascertains the most attractive industries in the light of the economic conditions.
-At last the most attractive companies within the attractive industries are pointed out by the analyst.
+At last, the most attractive companies within the attractive industries are pointed out by the analyst.

-EIC analysis of a company based on these three different analysis are required to evaluating.
+EIC analysis of a company based on these three different analyses is required for evaluation.

 - Economic Analysis

 - Industry Analysis

 1. Economic Analysis

 The main objective of economic analysis is to find out whether or not the economic entity is allocating its resources in the most cost-effective manner or not.
 You can refer to the following given sample of an economic analysis of a company for more information on the same.

 - The economic analysis involves comparing at least two alternatives in achieving, for example, a certain goal under specific constraints and assumptions.

 - Economic analyses factor in the opportunity costs that people or companies employ.
 They measure, in monetary terms, what the benefits of a project are to the economy or community.